MicrosoftDocs/dynamics-365-fraud-protection/content/compliance-and-security.md

 #### Is hash salting used?
 Not applicable.

 #### Does the application or service use automatic account provisioning?
-How is it accomplished (for example, on-demand via SAML, automated comma-separated values (CSV) feed over secure transmission, or API)?
-Provide documentation.
+If so, how is it accomplished (for example, on-demand via SAML, automated comma-separated values (CSV) feed over secure transmission, or API)?
 No, and not applicable.

 #### Does the application or service use immediate account access termination, including closing open sessions?
 No. Azure AD token expiration aligns user access termination, not the session.

 #### If account terminations aren't automatic, is this action performed within one hour of an account access termination request?
 Yes, per Azure AD policy.

-#### Document the process.
-All actions must be logged.
 For more information, see the [Azure AD documentation](/azure/active-directory/).

 #### What is the session idle time-out of the application?
 Per Azure AD policy, the session idle time-out is in line with the token validity period.